What is fair wear and tear?Back to 'Expert guides'

 Any damage on your car that exceeds fair wear and tear as outlined in the BVRLA guide should be rectified properly by a professional.
 Do not be tempted to try your luck with the inspector.

-Ultimately, the best way to avoid penalty charges at lease-end is to take better care of your car from the start.
+Ultimately, the best way to avoid penalty charges at lease-end is to take care of your new car the moment it’s delivered.
 Always maintain your lease car along the guidelines provided in the owner’s manual from the manufacturer.